 Meaning

 The message behind “The American people are not just being taxed to death they’re being taxed after death.
 But, no one should have to sell the life’s work of a parent or a loved one just to pay the federal government.” revolves around love.
-It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.
+It suggests that love can be found in unexpected places, making it relatable to many people's experiences.

 Theme